-Traci has worked in national newsrooms and freelanced since 2011, covering breaking news, writing profile pieces, and reporting features.
+Traci has worked in national newsrooms and freelanced since 2011, covering breaking news, reporting features, and writing personal essays.
 She’s covered everything from oil spills to state politics and has conducted a range of interviews, from celebrities to politicians.
-Her main beats these days are pop culture, entertainment, and identity, and she is currently developing her voice in fiction and screenwriting.
-She has also published personal essays that have led to additional writing and speaking opportunities.

 Here is a sampling of her work:

 Enterprise and Features

 Sister Band Meg & Dia Are Back To Making Music Together Again (Character Media)

 How I Coped With Losing All My Hair (The Cut)

 “I may not have won the battle against my immune system, but for the first time since I began losing my hair, I know I’m winning a more important fight.”